Functional Object-Oriented Network for Manipulation Learning: Introduction

-Similar to the mirror neurons in human brains that congregate the visual and motor responses, a novel FOON is presented in this paper which connects interactive objects with their functional motions to represent manipulation tasks.
-The proposed novel FOON focuses on the core of a manipulation task that is determined by both the objects' states and the objects' functional motions, which are represented in the FOON as connected nodes.
-The connections between them represent two-way dependencies that are the functional motions depending on the objects' states and the resulting state depending on the functional motion.
-The FOON provides structured knowledge about not only the objects and their states, but also about the relationship between the functional motions and the states.
-From a manipulation goal, the FOON can be searched to find the objects involved, their desired states, and the functional motions to achieve those states.
+Our previous work \cite{SunRAS2013, Ren2013} investigated object categorization and action recognition using an object-object-interaction affordance framework.
+We developed an approach to capitalize on the strong relationship between paired objects and interactive motion by building an object relation model and associating it with a human action model in the human-object-object way to characterize inter-object affordance, and thus use the inter-object affordance relationship to improve object and action recognition.
+Similar to the mirror neurons in human brains that congregate the visual and motor responses, a novel functional object-oriented network or FOON is presented in this paper that connects interactive objects with their functional motions to represent manipulation tasks.
+The proposed novel FOON focuses on the core of a manipulation task that is determined by both the objects' states and the objects' functional motions, which are represented in a FOON as connected nodes.
+The connections between these nodes represent two-way dependencies, where functional motions depend upon the objects' states and the resulting state depend upon the functional motion.
+A FOON provides structured knowledge not only about the objects and their states but also about the relationship between the functional motions and states.
+From a manipulation goal, a FOON can be searched to find the objects involved, their desired states, and the functional motions to achieve those states.